webplatform/docs/apis/xhr/XMLHttpRequest/response/index.md

 standardization_status: 'W3C Working Draft'
 summary: 'Returns the response entity body, which is the fragment of the entity body of the response received so far (if LOADING) or the complete entity body of the response (if DONE).'
 tags:
+  - API_Object_Properties
-  0: API
+  - API
-  1: Object
-  2: Properties
-  4: XHR
+  - XHR
 uri: apis/xhr/XMLHttpRequest/response

 ---